Jonathan Harlen: Literary career

+Several of his children's books have been bestsellers in Australia.
+In the 1990s and early 2000s his young adult novels regularly featured as set texts for Year 7-9 English students in Victoria and New South Wales.
+His work has been published in Italy, Denmark, South Korea, France, the United Kingdom, The USA, Canada and New Zealand.

-In October 2017 Harlen was artist in residence at the School of Law and Justice, Southern Cross University, Lismore, New South Wales.
+In October 2017 Harlen was artist in residence at Southern Cross University, Lismore, New South Wales.

 Music

-in 2020 Harlen released his first album of contemporary music,Field of Dreams, under the pseudonym Jack Straw.
-The album features eight of Harlen's original songs and explores a number of genres including blues, folk, roots, and folk/rock.
-Fellow band members include Matt Day (guitar), James Pattugalan (drums) and Marty Muller (bass).
+in 2020 Harlen released an album of contemporary folk rock music,Field of Dreams, under the pseudonym Jack Straw.
+The album features eight of Harlen's original songs and explores a number of genres including blues, folk, roots, and folk rock.
+Fellow band members include Matt Day (guitar), James Pattugalan (drums) and Luke Ferguson (bass).
 A song from the album, Whispery Grey, was a finalist in the Australian Songwriters Association (ASA) Folk Song of the Year competition in 2021.
-Jack Straw continues to gig regularly.
+Harlen continues to gig solo, mainly in the Northern NSW region.

 Phd

 in December 2021 Harlen received his Doctorate of Philosophy in Law from Southern Cross University for a thesis entitled "Woven Law: Te Nakahi and the Re-Storying of Sovereignty in Aotearoa/New Zealand".
-He has lectured in law at Southern Cross University since 2019 and maintains a research interest in legal pluralism and Treaty of Waitangi issues.
+He has lectured in law at Southern Cross University since 2019 and maintains a research interest in Intellectual Property as well as Treaty of Waitangi issues.

+Legal Practice

+Harlen was admitted as a Solicitor of the Supreme Court of NSW in February 2009.
+He practiced for 10 years as a solicitor advocate, specialising in tort law, succession law, and intellectual property law.
+He currently holds an Open Education Resource (OER) grant to write an open education textbook for succession law students.
+This is due for publication in 2026.
+He intends to follow this with a similar open education resource for students of intellectual property law.